 Ensuring light exposure at particular times

-Changing timing of meals.
+Changing the timing of meals.

-There are also two optional aspects which we will discuss later.
-The key science related to this is that melatonin is typically released a few hours before bedtime and cannot be adjusted quickly, that melatonin release is related to exposure to bright light earlier in the day, that intestinal flora have their own circadian rhythm which also cannot be changed abruptly, and that based on sleep patterns and melatonin release, the body has variations in temperature, including a minimum temperature a few hours before awakening.
-This also cannot be quickly changed and explains one reason why suddenly trying to sleep at a totally different time can feel physically uncomfortable including feeling overly "warm."
+There are also two optional aspects that we will discuss later.
+The key science related to this is that melatonin is typically released a few hours before bedtime and cannot be adjusted quickly, that melatonin release is related to exposure to bright light earlier in the day, that intestinal flora has their own circadian rhythm which also cannot be changed abruptly, and that based on sleep patterns and melatonin release, the body has variations in temperature, including a minimum temperature a few hours before awakening.
+This also cannot be quickly changed and explains one reason why suddenly trying to sleep at a totally different time can feel physically uncomfortable including feeling overly “warm.”

-So, if the goal is to address a difference of 5 hours "ahead," ideally you should try to shift your sleep schedule at least a portion of that prior to the trip.
-Its fairly easy to adjust one's schedule by 30 minutes every couple of days.
+So, if the goal is to address a difference of 5 hours “ahead,” ideally you should try to shift your sleep schedule at least a portion of that prior to the trip.
+It’s fairly easy to adjust one’s schedule by 30 minutes every couple of days.
 Decide for yourself how much of an adjustment you want to make prior to the trip, and then get up 30 minutes earlier every couple of days.
-You can, in addition to this, also go to bed 30 minutes earlier but actually the key thing is getting up 30 minutes earlier.
-When you get up, make sure to immediately expose your eyes to bright light - in order to do this you can either immediately go outside or face some sunlight for one hour, purchase a special lamp (typically sold as mood related lamps) or special glasses which beam light of a particular frequency into your eyes (Re-Timer).
+You can, in addition to this, also go to bed 30 minutes earlier but actually, the key thing is getting up 30 minutes earlier.
+When you get up, make sure to immediately expose your eyes to bright light – in order to do this you can either immediately go outside or face some sunlight for one hour, purchase a special lamp (typically sold as mood-related lamps) or special glasses which beam light of a particular frequency into your eyes (Re-Timer).
 All are effective.
-(Note that just using regular light bulbs or regular home lighting probably will not be effective because light of a particular frequency is required.)
-This should be done for an hour when you get up - by doing so, after 1-2 days you should begin to develop a natural inclination to want to fall asleep a little earlier, and the timing of melatonin release in your brain will likely begin to shift slightly earlier.
+(Note that just using regular light bulbs or regular home lighting probably will not be effective because the light of a particular frequency is required.)
+This should be done for an hour when you get up – by doing so, after 1-2 days you should begin to develop a natural inclination to want to fall asleep a little earlier, and the timing of melatonin release in your brain will likely begin to shift slightly earlier.

-Optional other means of reducing jet lag are: First, to take probiotics in the mornings when you awake and continue to shift the time of taking them as you shift your time of rising each morning.
-Second, to consider taking 0.5-1mg of melatonin 3-4 hours before bedtime to also help you shift your bedtime.
+Optional other means of reducing jet lag are: First, take probiotics in the mornings when you awake and continue to shift the time of taking them as you shift your time of rising each morning.
+Second, consider taking 0.5-1mg of melatonin 3-4 hours before bedtime to also help you shift your bedtime.